How to Teach Kids About Germination!

 Once these leaves open up, the seed will send roots downward.
 Those roots continue to grow until they reach the water and nutrients they need and then the plant will go back to work on leaves.
 It will produce two more leaves that are true to the plant called true leaves.
 The plant will then grow from there.

 This is a fairly complicated process and hard for me to grasp as an adult.
-Can you imagine the difficulty in teaching this to children?
+Can you imagine the difficulty as we teach kids about germination?
 So what’s a girl to do?
 There are clear boxes that can be purchased to show kids what goes on under the soil when planting a seed, but they are expensive and I have not had great luck with them in the past.